 What makes this heating method so unique?
 In the most common heating methods, a torch or open flame is directly applied to the metal part.
 But with induction heating, heat is actually "induced" within the part itself by circulating electrical currents.

 Induction heating relies on the unique characteristics of radio frequency (RF) energy - that portion of the electromagnetic spectrum below infrared and microwave energy.
-Since heat is transferred to the product via electromagnetic waves, the part never comes into direct contact with any flame, the inductor itself does not get hot (watch video at upper right), and there is no product contamination.
+Since heat is transferred to the product via electromagnetic waves, the part never comes into direct contact with any flame, the inductor itself does not get hot (see Figure 1), and there is no product contamination.
 When properly set up, the process becomes very repeatable and controllable.

-In a basic induction heating setup shown at right, a solid state RF power supply sends an AC current through an inductor (often a copper coil),and the part to be heated (the workpiece) is placed inside the inductor.
+In a basic induction heating setup shown in Figure 2, a solid state RF power supply sends an AC current through an inductor (often a copper coil),and the part to be heated (the workpiece) is placed inside the inductor.
 The inductor serves as the transformer primary and the part to be heated becomes a short circuit secondary.
 When a metal part is placed within the inductor and enters the magnetic field, circulating eddy currents are induced within the part.

-As shown in the second diagram, these eddy currents flow against the electrical resistivity of the metal, generating precise and localized heat without any direct contact between the part and the inductor.
-This heating occurs with both magnetic and non-magnetic parts, and is often referred to as the "Joule effect", referring to Joule's first law a scientific formula expressing the relationship between heat produced by electrical current passed through a conductor.
+As shown in Figure 3, these eddy currents flow against the electrical resistivity of the metal, generating precise and localized heat without any direct contact between the part and the inductor.
+This heating occurs with both magnetic and non-magnetic parts, and is often referred to as the "Joule effect", referring to Joule's first law – a scientific formula expressing the relationship between heat produced by electrical current passed through a conductor.

 In the process of heating the material, there is therefore no contact between the inductor and the part, and neither are there any combustion gases.
 The material to be heated can be located in a setting isolated from the power supply; submerged in a liquid, covered by isolated substances, in gaseous atmospheres or even in a vacuum.